onqtam/headjack/docs/why/100_1k_10k_words.md

 Buy all of the domains for all the titles and let people browse it through their preferred domain - the one that resonates the most

 Let people vote/choose which should be the official name - based on what resonates the most and letting them participate in the naming of the next overarching paradigm for humanity - the first act of participatory/collective RR

+## Beyond SaaS
+a message to silicon valley: enough with the SaaS already!
+Here are all of the new `"as a service"` you can climb onto:

+Right side of the history as a service

+Subreddits without feds and bots as a service

+Valence as a service - what’s good and what’s bad - what to do - morals Religion as a service
+Religio as a Service
+Meaning as a service
+Moral highground as a service
+God as a service
+palantir as a service
+HR/marketing/sales as a service
+Community as a service
+Bible as a service
+Mozarts/Einsteins as a service
+Binding - skin in the game - as a service
+Matrix as a service
+Judgement as a service
+Justification as a service
+Reason as a service
+Coherence as a service
+Trust as a service
+Shared memory as a service
+Shared identity as a service
+Wikimeaning as a service
+Disney as a service - participating in the programming of the culture for the next generation Revelation as a Service
+Comparison as a service

+IRS as a Service
+Morality as a service - opt-in financial chains in exchange for a new form of prestige and purity Purity is giving the most while taking the least while actively promoting the same ideology.
+Purity is living for others.

+Submission to the rules of your choice - choose your own bondage - bondage/constraints as a service

+Telos as a service - but a service on your part where you pay with (the time of) your life - you get a chance to serve something greater than yourself - you get to serve the expansion of the self which is the final major evolutionary metasystem transition - you get to manifest God - the Ultimate.

+“Find the others” as a Service
+FaaS
+FtoaaS
+This as the section for matchmaking and with the leary quote

 # The Global Brain in 100, 1k & 10k words